aristocratos/btop/README.md

 ## Compilation Linux

-   Needs GCC 10 / Clang 16 (or higher).
+   Requires at least GCC 10 or Clang 16.

    The makefile also needs GNU coreutils and `sed` (should already be installed on any modern distribution).